 Now my life couldn’t be more different.
 We have a lovely holiday home in Spain, when we go there, I don’t want to leave I love it so much.
 If I can overcome trauma, panic and anxiety, anyone can.

-Betty is taking part in an amazing fundraising event to show her gratitude to the charity.
-Take a look at how far she has come: Betty’s Swimming Challenge
+Betty took part in an amazing fundraising event raising £600 to show her gratitude to the charity.
+Take a look here: Betty’s Swimming Challenge